 How did my town come to be so white, and what was to be done about it?
 That was the question I tried to answer with a free summer and the internet at my disposal.
 I found scans of census records on a genealogy website and hand-counted each black resident from decades of data.
 Although tedious, I found something important: the black population of Glencoe halved in between 1920 and 1930.
 What had happened during that time?

 I wasn’t sure, and I didn’t know where to go next for my research.
 I read Robert Sideman’s African-Americans in Glencoe, which illuminated some important sources for me, and interviewed a few residents.
 I would be starting school soon, and had to table the project to transition to college.

-Just a few weeks in, I met Dr. Marcia Chatelain, a history professor at Georgetown.
+Just a few weeks in, I met Dr. Chatelain, a history professor at my university.
 She’s regarded as a must-take professor – equally accomplished and devoted to her students.
 When I told her about my nascent project, she directed me to Shorefront, where she had done research in graduate school.
 I reached out to Dino, and started to work in the archives when I returned home for the summer.